InterLinked1/phreakscript/README.md

 For a basic install, you can run `phreaknet install`

-To install with DAHDI, run `phreaknet install --dahdi`
+To install with DAHDI, run `phreaknet install --dahdi` (add `--drivers` to also restore drivers that were removed upstream in DAHDI 3).

 For a guided, interactive installation, you can also run `phreaknet wizard`.
 The wizard will determine what installation options are best for you, based on your preferences.